microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.9-preview/types.md

 ### Properties
 * **apiVersion**: 'beta' (ReadOnly, DeployTimeConstant): The resource api version
 * **classification**: string: Describes a classification for the group (such as low, medium or high business impact)
+* **cloudLicensing**: any: The relationships of a group to cloud licensing resources.
 * **createdByAppId**: string (ReadOnly): App ID of the app used to create the group.
 Can be null for some groups.
 Read-only
 * **createdDateTime**: string (ReadOnly): Timestamp of when the group was created.
 The value can't be modified and is automatically populated when the group is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
 * **deletedDateTime**: string (ReadOnly): Date and time when this object was deleted.
 Always null when the object hasn't been deleted.